 - connect with academic advisers who can answer your questions

-To register for a Preview Zoom session, visit https://art.washington.edu/advising/preview.
+To register for a Preview Zoom or in-person session, visit https://art.washington.edu/advising/preview.

 UW Admissions has specific information sessions for prospective transfer students and freshmen.
 Please consider attending a freshman information session + campus tour or a Transfer Thursday session for in-depth coverage on admissions, financial aid, housing and more.